aditya-deriv/k3s-multi-node-with-external-db/README.md

 - k3s HAproxy load balancer node (No. of nodes: 1)

 ## Pre-requisites:
-This setup assumes following pre-requisies:
+This setup assumes the following pre-requisites:
 - AWS account (with Access key ID & Secret access key)
 - `terraform` to be installed from the machine where this is being configured